Chronic Disease Self-Management

 Author(s): Gardner, L.

-Organization(s): Centers for Disease Control and Prevention: Division of HIV/AIDS Prevention
+Organization(s): Division of HIV/AIDS Prevention, Centers for Disease Control and Prevention (CDC)

-A list of resources related to case management, including: guidelines, webinars, and reports outlining strategies for delivering case management services.
+Offers a list of resources related to case management including: guidelines, webinars, and reports outlining

 Organization(s): AIDS Education & Training Center Program (AETC)

-Coordination Program: Evidence-Informed for Retention in HIV Care.
-Compendium of Evidence-Based
+Care Coordination Program: Evidence-Informed for Retention in HIV Care

 Author(s): Irvine, M.